History of Abercrombie & Fitch: Post-Fitch era

 Oshman's, a sporting goods retailer, acquired Abercrombie & Fitch Co. in 1978 for $1.5 million ($5.2 million in 2013 dollars).
-It opened an Abercrombie & Fitch store in 1979 in Beverly Hills, California, and another in Dallas, Texas, which was bigger and sported $40,000 USD elephant guns and an "Abercrombie Runabout sports convertible" worth $20,775 USD.
+It opened an Abercrombie & Fitch store in 1979 in Beverly Hills, California, and another in Dallas, Texas, which was bigger and sported US$40,000 elephant guns and an "Abercrombie Runabout sports convertible" worth US$20,775.
 Stores continued to open in South Street Seaport and Trump Tower and catered towards contemporary interests of golf, exercise, and tennis.
 Clothing collections for men and women carried business and casual dress, and sportswear.
 Forbes described the merchandise as "a hodgepodge of unrelated items" and that "sometimes it is better to bury the dead than to try reviving them."
 Abercrombie & Fitch continued to struggle as Oshman's struggled itself to develop a strong identity for the company.

 Modern image

 1988 through 1999: rebranding into fashion retail

 In 1988, Limited Brands acquired the ailing company for $47 million after having success in popularizing Express and Victoria's Secret.
 Headquarters was moved to Columbus, Ohio, and all inventory was cleared out.
 The new president of Abercrombie & Fitch, Sally Frame-Kasaks, placed a strong emphasis on apparel.
 Michael S. Jeffries, a clothing executive, took over as president in 1992.
 He popularized the brand to a teen apparel merchandiser from an ailing sports brand.
 He believed that focusing the A&F brand towards the American teen market would be financially beneficial as that sector of retail economy was said to be growing at a record rate at the time.

 The new Abercrombie & Fitch reopened shortly afterwards with a preppy outdoors theme reminiscent of the company's original roots.
-Jeffries commissioned Bruce Weber -- known for his sexual beefcake photography -- as the chief photographer defining the ad campaigns for the brand, and later fashion photographer Herb Ritts.
+Jeffries commissioned Bruce Weber—known for his sexual beefcake photography—as the chief photographer defining the ad campaigns for the brand, and later fashion photographer Herb Ritts.
 These advertising campaigns won Abercrombie and Fitch a devoted gay following.

-The apparel consisted of woven shirts, denim, miniskirts, cargo shorts, wool sweaters, polo shirts, and t-shirts.
+The apparel consisted of woven shirts, denim, miniskirts, cargo shorts, wool sweaters, polo shirts, and T-shirts.
 Its prices were unprecedentedly high in the teen apparel industry.
 Sales rose $85 million in 1992, $111 million in 1993, and to $165 million in 1994.
 49 stores were opened by 1994, and a 102 store count was aimed by the end of 1995.
 In 1994, new records for merchandise margin rate and profitability were established by Abercrombie & Fitch for its parent, The Limited.
 To maintain popularity and to keep up with teen trends, Jeffries hired executives to keep up on popular teenage clothing, music, and entertainment.